Contact us for career advice by clicking on the tabs below.

 Most corrections officers are employed by the Department of Corrections.

 However, in 2011 a private company, Serco, took over management of the Mt Eden/Auckland Central Remand Prison, and employs prison staff.
-Serco has also been given the contract to build and manage a new 960-bed prison at Wiri in Auckland, which is expected to open in 2015.
+Serco has also been given the contract to build and manage a new 960-bed prison at Wiri in Auckland, which will open in May 2015.

 - Ministry of Business, Innovation and Employment, '2003-2014 Occupation Data' (prepared for Careers New Zealand), 2014.